iscc/iscc-specs/docs/specification.md

 These components MAY be used independently by applications for various purposes but MUST be combined into a case-sensitive 52 character [base58-iscc](#base58-iscc-encoding) encoded string (55 with hyphens) for a fully qualified ISCC Code.
 The components MUST be combined in the fixed order of Meta-ID, Content-ID, Data-ID, Instance-ID and MAY be separated by hyphens.

-!!! example "Pritable ISCC Code"
+!!! example "Printable ISCC Code"
     ISCC: 11cS7Y9NjD6DX-1DVcUdv5ewjDQ-1Qhwz8x54CShu-1d8uCbWCNbGWg

 ### Component Types